 - First, clean the screen with a soft brush and cleaning cloth.
 You do not want to add more scratches by rubbing dirt on it.

-- Secondly, you need to get an “abrasive” toothpaste – The ones that feel like very fine sandpaper.
+- Secondly, you need to get an “abrasive” toothpaste for this to work.
+The ones that have “polishing properties” and feel like very fine sandpaper.

-- Lastly, apply the toothpaste on the screen, use a cleaning cloth and rub in a circular manner – The whole idea is to use the toothpaste as a screen polish.
+- Lastly, apply the toothpaste on the screen, use a cleaning cloth and rub it in a circular manner – The whole idea is to use the toothpaste as a screen polish.

 4) USE VASELINE

-This is another trick that techies use to hide the scratches, and yep, just about any petroleum jelly based products will work.
+This is another trick that we techies use to hide the scratches, and yep, just about any petroleum jelly-based products will work.
 All we need is to gently rub the cream into the “scar”, and it should start to “blend in”, fade the scratch mark.
 Take note though – This seems to only work on matte plastic screens and not the glossy glass ones.

 5) WINDSCREEN OR PLASTIC POLISH